The Natural and Spiritual Realms

 In Paul’s first letter to the Corinthians, he talks about the physical resurrection of the body.
 He said, “Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures, and that He was seen by Cephas, then by the twelve.
 After that He was seen by over five hundred brethren at once, of whom the greater part remain to the present, but some have fallen asleep.
 After that He was seen by James, then by all the apostles.
 Then last of all He was seen by me also, as by one born out of due time” (1 Corinthians 15:3-8, NKJV).[i]
 Paul’s evidence lay in the accounts of more than five hundred credible witnesses.

+Pre-Christian Gnostic teachings originating in Alexandria, Egypt, generally despised the natural world and tried introducing their heretical theology into the early church, often refuting the resurrection.
+Gnosticism teaches that we live in an imperfect world filled with suffering, not brought about by human sin but rather through the failings of its creator.
 They believe that human beings are comprised of both a perishable physical body and a spiritual nature, which they consider to be a fragment of the divine essence called the “divine spark.”[ii]
 However, Gnostic salvation is not received through faith in Christ’s death and resurrection.
-They view Jesus as the principal but not exclusive savior, who brings enlightenment to the ignorance of our true origins.
+They view Jesus as the principal but not exclusive savior who brings enlightenment to the ignorance of our true origins.

-They believe that salvation is thereby brought about by revelation from on high, from a messenger of light, particularly Christ, who they consider the logos of the true God.
+They believe that salvation is brought about by revelation from on high, from a messenger of light, particularly Christ, who they consider the logos of the true God.
 Salvation becomes a process of both self and divinely guided enlightenment.
-Ultimate salvation is enlightenment to awareness of the divine spark that returns us to our spiritual origins, forever becoming absolved of this imperfect physical creation.
+Ultimate salvation is enlightenment to awareness of the divine spark that returns us to our spiritual origins, forever absolved of this imperfect physical creation.
 Gnostics, therefore, not only reject the bodily resurrection of Christ.
 They deny its very concept.

 Given the difficulty for human imagination to fully conceive the supernatural power of God, it is not surprising that some within the early church were naively persuaded away from their simple faith in Christ’s resurrection.
 Nowadays, I often hear Christians say how bad this world is and long to go to heaven.
 After all, Jesus said to “seek first the Kingdom of God,” which He also called the “Kingdom of Heaven.”[iii]
 However, scripture also tells us to be “looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ” (Titus 2:13).

 Some Christians view heaven as a spiritual place, transcendent above this fallen world, like a home within the clouds.
-This also contradicts the teachings of Yeshua when He said, “I do not pray that You should take them out of the world, but that You should keep them from the evil one” (John 17:15).
+It also contradicts the teachings of Yeshua when He said, “I do not pray that You should take them out of the world, but that You should keep them from the evil one” (John 17:15).
 Therefore, we should not be looking to escape this material world.
-We should be looking for Christ and His Kingdom to be established in it—the natural realm—just as it is already established in heaven—the spiritual realm.[iv]
+We should look for Christ and His Kingdom to be established in it—the natural realm—just as it is already established in heaven—the spiritual realm.[iv]

 If Yeshua desired that we stay in the world, waiting and looking for the blessed hope of His glorious appearing, then seeking to escape this material world might sound a bit Gnostic.
-While the world is fallen and corrupted with sin, God’s purpose is ultimately to redeem it so that His Kingdom would be fully manifest in the created natural realm.
+While the world has fallen and is corrupted with sin, God’s ultimate purpose is to redeem it so His Kingdom can be fully manifested in the created natural realm.
 And we are reminded that when He made mankind in His image, the pinnacle of His entire creation, He said it was very good.[v]
+So, is heaven a spiritual place separate and far away from this created world, or is it somehow a part of this natural one?
+We will find out.

 Sleep?
 I thought to myself.
 I didn’t want to sleep for hundreds or thousands of years until the resurrection.
 Would my soul lose its identity as the person God created me to be?
 The idea of my soul somehow remaining separated from my body created anxiety for me.
 And rightfully so.
 What would my existence feel like as a spirit person, a ghost without a body?
 Not good, I feared.
-So, I continued searching scripture and seeking the Lord for understanding.
+So, I continued searching the scriptures, seeking the Lord for understanding.

 There is an underemphasized miracle in the Book of Matthew.
 It is written, “And Jesus cried out again with a loud voice, and yielded up His spirit.
 Then, behold, the veil of the temple was torn in two from top to bottom; and the earth quaked, and the rocks were split, and the graves were opened; and many bodies of the saints who had fallen asleep were raised; and coming out of the graves after His resurrection, they went into the holy city and appeared to many” (Matthew 27:50-53).
+Here, we see a reference to those whose bodies had fallen asleep.
+Their bodies died.
+However, their souls were alive because of their faith in the God of Israel, and now they came to life in new resurrected bodies.
+Yeshua declared these saints were part of a first resurrection when He said:

 “But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
 Blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and of Christ, and shall reign with Him a thousand years” (Revelation 20:5).

 Therefore, I believe the “first resurrection” is a dispensation of time that began the day Christ died on the cross.
 Those who were raised on that day are part of the first resurrection.
-And we who are in Christ, who have either fallen asleep or remain alive until His second coming, are also part of this first resurrection.
+And we who are in Christ, who have fallen asleep or remain alive until His second coming, are also part of this first resurrection.
 It is written, “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first” (1 Thessalonians 4:16).

-The rest of humanity will be raised in what is called the “second resurrection.”
+The rest of humanity will be raised in the “second resurrection.”
 Therefore, every person conceived or born will rise from their sleep, some to eternal life in Christ, and others to eternal separation from God.[vii]
-For us who are in Christ, the only unanswerable question again is the timing of Yeshua’s advent and our resurrection.
+For us in Christ, the only unanswerable question again is the timing of Yeshua’s advent and our resurrection.
 As it is written, “But of that day and hour no one knows, not even the angels of heaven, but My Father only” (Matthew 24:36).
+Nonetheless, our hope is in knowing that we will one day rise from the grave to be with Christ, and we shall be kings and priests of God and Christ and shall reign with Him in His Kingdom.
+And we will be resurrected into physical bodies and reign over a physical earth—this natural realm.

 Christ demonstrated to His disciples that He had been raised in physical form when He said, “Behold My hands and My feet, that it is I Myself.
 Handle Me and see, for a spirit does not have flesh and bones as you see I have” (Luke 24:39).
 Interesting.
 Our resurrected bodies will be made of flesh and bones.
 But somehow, Christ was able to appear and suddenly disappear.[viii]
-It is like He existed in two realms, one natural and one spiritual.
+It is like He existed in two realms: natural and spiritual.
 There is something about the Kingdom of God that is presently incomplete.
 So, let us discover how it all comes together.

 Yeshua shared a different but equally challenging parable about the resurrection when He said, “For in the resurrection they neither marry nor are given in marriage, but are like angels of God in heaven” (Matthew 22:30).
 Are not the angels, spirits sent forth to minister to those who will inherit salvation, meaning the church?[ix]
 Are we now going to be resurrected as genderless spirit beings?
 I am confused.
 Flesh and bones, angelic spirit beings, what exactly are we?
 Paul gives us the answer.
 He said: